ZeitOnline/briefkasten/README.rst

     app_url = # full URL to the submit form, i.e. ``https://ssl.zeit.de/briefkasten/submit``
-    test_token = # a unique string that will trigger the test submission when the watchdog submits a POST max_process_time = # time in seconds which it allows a submission to take to complete before it deems it failed. imap_recipient = # email address to which the test submission should be sent to imap_host =
+    test_token = # a unique string that will trigger the test submission when the watchdog submits a POST max_process_secs = # time in seconds which it allows a submission to take to complete before it deems it failed. imap_recipient = # email address to which the test submission should be sent to imap_host =
     imap_user =